souljourner/dsi-fraud-detection/README.md

 From a business standpoint, we also wanted to consider the different valuations for different customers.
 As a result, we used a Customer Lifetime Value calculation to calculate lifetime value of each customer.
 We also assumed that our company, took 5% of the ticket sales as commission for sale.

 ## Results

+As a result, we ended with a 99% AUC score and 98% accuracy using a Gradient Boosting Classifier.